ThuraAung1601/learn_prolog/notes/readme.md

 ```
 even_or_not(Num, Result) :-
     0 is Num mod 2,
-    Result is even.
+    Result = even. % cannot use is because even is not a number.

 even_or_not(Num, Result) :-
     1 is Num mod 2,
-    Result is odd.
+    Result = odd.
 ```

 ```